Vancouver Canadians (PCL): History

 Vancouver, a city with storied baseball history, had been without a professional team since the departure of the Vancouver Mounties in 1969.
 Harry Ornest secured the rights to a Triple-A Pacific Coast League franchise for the city called the Vancouver Canadians; they began play in 1978 as an affiliate of the Oakland Athletics.

 The Canadians went 74–65 in their inaugural campaign, but missed the postseason two and a half games behind the Portland Beavers.
 Entering the 1979 season, the Canadians shifted their affiliation to the Milwaukee Brewers.
-Vancouver finished at the top of the north division standings with a record of 79–68.
-The Canadians faced the Hawaii Islanders in the division series, but lost in three games.
-The following year, they returned to the postseason, but suffered the same fate losing to Hawaii in the division series.
+Vancouver finished at the top of the North Division standings with a record of 79–68.
+The Canadians faced the Hawaii Islanders in the division series but lost in three games.
+The following year, they returned to the postseason but suffered the same fate, losing to Hawaii in the division series.

 Vancouver returned to the postseason in 1985.
-The Canadians swept the Albuquerque Dukes in the division series and the Phoenix Giants in the finals to claim their first Pacific Coast League championship.
-In an effort to repeat as champions, Vancouver finished first atop the division standings at 85–53.
+The Canadians swept the Calgary Cannons in the division series and the Phoenix Giants in the finals to claim their first Pacific Coast League championship.
+In an effort to repeat as champions, Vancouver finished with the PCL's best regular-season record at 85–53.
 The Canadians defeated the Tacoma Tigers to win the division title, but lost the championship round to the Las Vegas Stars in a full five games.

 In 1987, the Canadians shifted their affiliation to the Pittsburgh Pirates.
 The relationship lasted only one year after which the club signed a player development contract with the Chicago White Sox.
 In their first season with Chicago, the team returned to the postseason.
 Vancouver swept Portland in the division series.
 Facing Las Vegas, the Canadians lost the championship series in five games.
-In 1989, the Canadians earned a playoff entry and defeated a fellow Canadian club, the Calgary Cannons, to win the north division title.
-Vancouver defeated Albuquerque in the championship series to close out the decade as Pacific Coast League champions.
+In 1989, the Canadians earned a playoff entry and defeated Calgary to win the North Division title.
+Vancouver defeated the Albuquerque Dukes in the championship series to close out the decade as Pacific Coast League champions.
 In 1992, they won their fifth division title outlasting the Portland Beavers.
 The south division winner, the Colorado Springs Sky Sox, outlasted Vancouver for the league championship in a series that went the full five games.
 Following the season, the White Sox transferred their Triple-A affiliation to Nashville.